FREE BUDGET WORKSHEET!

 I love garage sales as they’re often chock full of great buys, but check out these Garage Sale Shopping Strategies before you shop!

-Summer days are here, which means a lot of folks may be cleaning out their garages and hosting yard sales!
+Warmer days are coming our way, which means a lot of folks may be cleaning out their garages and hosting yard sales!

 I get so excited when I have a free Saturday morning to hit up some garage sales – they’re just chock full of fun deals and treasures. 🙂

-But before you head out to treasure hunt – you may want to brush up on these 5 Garage Sale Shopping Strategies.
+But before you head out to treasure hunt – brush up on these 5 Garage Sale Tips!

 1. Plan Your Route